-The Client acknowledges and agrees that the Services and the terms of this Agreement including, in particular, the Annual Technology License Fee and pricing structure, constitute Confidential Information of TBG.
-TBG acknowledges that the terms of this Agreement, including in particular the Annual Technology License Fee and pricing structure, constitute Confidential Information of the Client.
+The Client acknowledges and agrees that the Services and the terms of this Agreement including, the pricing structure, constitute Confidential Information of TBG.
+TBG acknowledges that the terms of this Agreement, constitute Confidential Information of the Client.

 keep confidential all Confidential Information of the other party which it receives in connection with this Agreement;

 apply to it no lesser security measures and degree of care than those which it takes in protecting its own Confidential Information and in any event no less than that which a reasonable person or business would take in protecting its own confidential information;

 only use such Confidential Information as strictly necessary for the performance of, or exercise of its rights under, this Agreement;